 Get more information about the Reality Modeling WorkSuite today...

 Bentley’s ContextCapture enabled multi-engine processing using not just images but point clouds, something that no other software provided.
 It proved to be consequential in completing the project with quality and client satisfaction.Khalid Farid Sallam, Geomatics Manager, Ala Abdulhadi & Khalifa Hawas Consulting Engineering Company

 Your peers were also interested in...

 OpenSite Designer offers complete detailed design capabilities for rapid site modeling and analysis to deliver land development projects and support BIM workflows.

 Perform conceptual or detailed design on a wide variety of rail projects large and small with tasks such as yard/station design, tunnels, turnout and switch placement, overhead line electrification, site development, and more.

 Roadway design software

-Perform detailed design for surveying, drainage, subsurface utilities, and roadways with construction-driven engineering and analysis.
+Perform conceptual or detailed design for surveying, drainage, subsurface utilities, and roadways with construction-driven engineering and analysis.